Ryan Schiavo: When Evil Is Called Good, and Good Evil

 Isaiah 5:20 (KJV)

-This, Ryan argues, is an absolute distortion of reality.
+This is an absolute distortion of reality.
 God’s very first act of creation was to separate the light from the darkness — He distinguished the two because they are not meant to mix.
 To reverse them, to call darkness light, is not merely to sin but to celebrate sin as though it were righteousness.
-And that, he warns, is precisely the hour we are living in.
+And that is precisely the hour we are living in.

 From sin to delusion

-There is a sober progression the Bible describes.
+There is a sober progression here.
 It is one thing to sin and know it is wrong; it is another to sin and call it good.
-When people persistently reject the truth, Scripture warns that a hardening — what the late David Wilkerson called a “judicial blindness” — can settle over them:
+When people persistently reject the truth, Scripture warns that a hardening — a kind of judicial blindness — can settle over them:

 And this is the condemnation, that the light has come into the world, and men loved darkness rather than light, because their deeds were evil.